Watch Straps & Bracelets — Every Type Explained

 Straps are made from soft materials — nylon, leather, rubber, canvas, sailcloth — and attach to the watch via spring bars.
 Bracelets are made from linked metal (usually stainless steel) and attach the same way, but they're heavier and more formal.
 Bracelets are harder to resize but look more integrated with the watch case.
 Most watches accept either.

-Are AliExpress watch straps actually good quality?
+Are affordable watch straps actually good quality?

 Yes, for most strap types.
 The materials — G10 nylon, genuine leather, FKM rubber, 316L stainless steel — are commodity goods with well-established quality standards.
-A 4.7-star AliExpress NATO with 500+ orders uses the same weave density and hardware as a branded equivalent costing ten times more.
+A 4.7-star other sites NATO with 500+ orders uses the same weave density and hardware as a branded equivalent costing ten times more.
 Filter for sellers with 100+ reviews, 4.7+ stars, and specific material descriptions (e.g. '316L stainless' or 'genuine calfskin'), and quality is consistently good.

 What watch strap is most water-resistant?